 Its economy, like other South Pacific islands economies, is hampered by its isolation, lack of exploitable natural resources, a natural disaster-prone location, and poor infrastructure.
 Tourism is the main source of income and, to a lesser extent, the cultivation of tropical fruits and their processing, manufacture of clothing and handicrafts.

 In addition to tourism, the other main economic sector is the offshore industry.
-The Cook Islands has an attractive legislation that makes it possible to set up tax free international companies, offshore banks, insurance companies and specially asset protection trusts.
+The Cook Islands has attractive legislation that makes it possible to set up tax-free international companies, offshore banks, insurance companies, and asset protection trusts.